 Writing notes also helps me to remember them, whereas typing them on a computer or a keyboard for an iPad or iPhone doesn’t.
 There is definitely a connection between the action of physically writing things down and the ability to remember them.

 I discovered some time ago that organization is not one of my 5 most significant strengths…although I still consider myself to be an organized person.
 Unfortunately for me, “filing” something is the equivalent of storing it away for archival purposes.
 If there’s a chance that I will need to access it, then it has to remain accessible…which is why my computer Desktop is always filled with icons too.
-If something goes into the “My Documents” file, it might as well be put into a safe deposit box since the Microsoft “Search” function is pretty useless – unless every document is one big folder with no sub-folders (which, interestingly, is how they were designed to function.
+If something goes into the “My Documents” file, it might as well be put into a safe deposit box since the Microsoft “Search” function is pretty useless – unless every document is in one big folder with no sub-folders (which, interestingly, is how they were designed to function.
 Remember when file names could only have 8 characters?).

 The interesting thing is that when I was involved in Advancement in a full-time capacity, I needed to be able to lay my hands on completely different sets of files and work tasks pertaining to the elements of Advancement in an instant.
 I could be working on enrollment tasks, and then receive a phone call from a prospective donor who wanted information on participating in our State’s tax credit program.
 Realizing that Advancement is the equivalent of doing 5 jobs at once, it could have made sense to have 5 completely different desks in one office, with each one focused on one of the elements of Advancement.